openstack/glance/doc/source/cli/glancescrubber.rst

 occasionally or your storage backend will eventually fill up with "deleted" image data.

+The glance-scrubber can also revert a image to `active` if operators delete the image by mistake and the pending-delete is enabled in Glance.
+Please make sure the ``glance-scrubber`` is not running before restoring the image to avoid image data inconsistency.

 Configuration of glance-scrubber is done in the **glance-scrubber.conf** file.
 Options are explained in detail in comments in the sample configuration file, so we only point out a few of them here.